wcfrobert/ezweld/README.md

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/fillet_coord.png?raw=true" alt="demo" style="width: 40%;" />
 </div>
 A fillet weld actually has three failure planes, and we typically assume failure to occur along the inclined throat of the weld.
-Therefore, we need to establish a local coordinate system with a 45 degree rotated basis.
+Therefore, the local coordinate system must also be rotated 45 degrees.
 Refer to this [Engineering Stack Exchange post](https://engineering.stackexchange.com/questions/37181/why-is-fillet-weld-assumed-to-be-in-a-state-of-pure-shear-stress) for more info.

-You might recall that stress vectors can't just be rotated because the associated area (dA) must also be rotated.
-This is a point of confusion worth clarifying.
-We are not applying the stress transformation equations because in our case, examination of fillet weld geometry is actually still a macro-level exercise (we are not looking at a infinitesimal cube yet).
-From the stress values we obtained from the elastic method, multiply it by area from a unit length of weld to get a force, then rotate this force, then divide by the same area again.
-At this point, we can apply the stress transformation equations along this inclined plane as we like, but we don't have to because Von-Mises stress can already be calculated.

-Here are the steps to defining the local coordinate system of a fillet weld.
-First, the longitudinal axis **(x')** is established by the start and end point of the weld line defined by the user.
+First, the longitudinal basis vector **(x')** is established by the start and end point of the weld line defined by the user.

 ```math
 u_{start}=\{x_i,y_i,0\}, \:  u_{end}=\{x_i,y_i,0\}